topfreegames/khan/docs/API.md

     ```
     {
       "level": [string],          // the level of the membership
-      "playerPublicID": [string] // the player's public id
+      "playerPublicID": [string], // the player's public id
+      "message": [string]         // optional, a message sent by the player
     }
     ```